SARDet-100K: Towards Open-Source Benchmark and ToolKit for Large-Scale SAR Object Detection: Related Work

 \subsection{SAR Images and Handcraft Features}

-SAR imaging often suffers from poor image quality due to multiplicative speckle noise and artifacts~\cite{sun2021spaceborne,moreira2013tutorial}.
-To address this, many traditional handcrafted feature descriptors, such as HOG~\cite{hog}, Canny~\cite{canny}, GRE~\cite{li2023self}, Haar-like~\cite{haar} and WST~\cite{wavelet} feature descriptors are developed or adapted to extract more discernible features from SAR images.
-The following paragraphs will provide detailed discussions on each of these popular descriptors.
+\bird{ SAR imaging often suffers from poor image quality due to multiplicative speckle noise and artifacts~\cite{sun2021spaceborne,moreira2013tutorial}.
+To mitigate this, many traditional handcrafted feature descriptors have been developed or adapted to extract more discernible features from SAR images.
+These include Histogram of Oriented Gradients~\cite{hog} (HOG), Canny Edge Detector~\cite{canny}, Gradient by Ratio Edge (GRE)~\cite{li2023self}, Haar-like~\cite{haar} Feature Descriptor and Wavelet Scattering Transform~\cite{wavelet} (WST).
+Early works employed traditional algorithms, such as HOG for SAR object recognition~\cite{song2016sar,qi2015unsupervised}, Canny~\cite{li2008new,liu2004automated} for edge detection.
+However, in recent years, the field of SAR image analysis has been largely dominated by deep learning approaches.}

-\textbf{Histogram of Oriented Gradients~\cite{hog} (HOG).} HOG is a widely used local feature descriptor in image processing and computer vision.
-It captures and represents the image's local structure and shape information by analyzing the distribution of gradient orientations.
-HOG is proven to be effective for SAR image classification and object detection tasks because it is invariant to random noise in SAR images.
-Early works employ HOG for SAR object recognition~\cite{song2016sar,qi2015unsupervised}, and recent studies demonstrate the effectiveness of HOG features for SAR image classification~\cite{zhang2021hog,zhang2021hog2}, as well as the model pretraining~\cite{wang2023feature} in modern neural networks.

-\textbf{Canny Edge Detector~\cite{canny}.} Canny is a widely used edge detection algorithm, which aims to identify significant edges in an image while minimizing noise and spurious responses.
-The algorithm utilizes Gaussian smoothing, pixel orientation gradient magnitude, and non-maximum suppression.
-Early research~\cite{li2008new,liu2004automated} recognize the advantage of Canny for SAR image processing.
-Recent works also verify the effectiveness of the Canny feature in SAR image edge detection~\cite{8899205}, interference detection~\cite{feng2024self}, and image registration~\cite{zhang2020combination}.
-Other than Canny Edge Detector, Gradient by Ratio Edge (GRE)~\cite{li2023self}, a recently proposed edge detector, leverages SAR-HOG~\cite{dellinger2014sar} and SAR-SIFT~\cite{song2016sar} to achieve effective edge detection in SAR images.

-\textbf{Haar-like~\cite{haar} Feature Descriptor.} Haar-like features are commonly used for face detection~\cite{mita2005joint,besnassi2020face}, pedestrian detection~\cite{zhang2014informed}, and other target detection tasks~\cite{lienhart2002extended,lin2020fast}.
-They describe the characteristics of an image by utilizing predefined feature templates.
-Haar-like features can capture linear features, edge features, point features, and diagonal features.
-Early studies~\cite{schwegmann2014ship,schwegmann2016synthetic} demonstrate the robustness of Haar-like features for SAR object detection.
-A recent approach called MSRIHL~\cite{ai2019multi} integrates low-level Haar-like features into deep learning models for accurate SAR object detection, highlighting its potential effectiveness.